 Summer is here; for most people, that means going on vacations or visiting friends or family out of town.
-While traveling during summer is fun and exciting, it can also wreak havoc on your digestive system.
+While traveling during summer is fun and exciting, travelers constipation is a reality that can wreak havoc on your digestive system.
 Traveling will change your typical daily schedule, and your tummy doesn’t always know how to respond.

 In most cases, this unexpected change results in bowel irregularities, often in the form of constipation.
-In fact, according to the European Journal of Gastroenterology and Hepatology, roughly 40% of people who travel during summer experience occasional constipation.
+In fact, according to the European Journal of Gastroenterology and Hepatology, roughly 40% of people who travel during summer experience occasional constipation also known as travelers constipation.
 If it gets severe enough, constipation can cause discomfort and take away from the fun that traveling is supposed to offer.

 Whether you’re aware of it or not, everyone has what’s known as a “bowel movement schedule.”
 A bowel movement schedule refers to how many bowel movements you typically have in a day or week and at what time.